 BAAO Junior Astro Challenge

-The BAAO Year 10 Junior Astro Challenge is open to students in Year 10 or below.
+The BAAO Junior Astro Challenge is open to students in Year 10 or below, and also to Year 11.
 The competition consists of two twenty-five minute online multiple-choice papers (30 questions per paper).

 The questions will be based on an assortment from the history of astronomy, the Solar System, the Moon, observational techniques, diurnal cycles, star patterns, and general astronomical knowledge to give the main topics.
 Some questions are done by a process of elimination, some are general knowledge and not likely to be covered in lessons, and some are from the school curriculum.
-It is closer to a quiz than an exam.
+It is an interesting Quiz and not an exam.

-Registering your school: Registration is open from now until the 5th November 2019.
+Registering your school: Registration is open from September until the Wed 3rd November 2021.
 To order, visit the online store.
-Login details with instructions will be emailed out after 5.00pm on the 5th November 2019.
+Login details with instructions will be emailed out after 5.00pm on Thurs 4th November 2021.
 This will enable teachers to set the accounts for pupils who wish to participate.
-When to take the test: BAAO Junior Astro Challenge will take place between Friday 8th to Wednesday 27th November 2019.
-The competition consists of two, 25-minute online tests that can be sat continuously or on 2 separate occasions.
+When to take the test: BAAO Junior Astro Challenge will take place between Friday 5th and Wednesday 24th November 2021.
+The competition consists of two, 25-minute online sections that can be sat continuously or on two separate occasions.
 The competitions are taken in school under staff-supervised conditions at any time convenient during the competition dates.
 A desktop or laptop is needed for this exam.
 Tablets can be used but the system is not optimised for small or touch screens.
 Calculators, pens and paper should be available.